fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-Then add that interface to the type union <i>CoursePart</i> and add corresponding data to the <i>courseParts</i> variable.
-Now, if you have not modified your <i>Content</i> component correctly, you should get an error, because you have not yet added support for the fourth course part type.
-Do the necessary changes to <i>Content</i>, so that all attributes for the new course part also get rendered and that the compiler doesn't produce any errors.
+Then add that interface to the type union *CoursePart* and add corresponding data to the *courseParts* variable.
+Now, if you have not modified your *Content* component correctly, you should get an error, because you have not yet added support for the fourth course part type.
+Do the necessary changes to *Content*, so that all attributes for the new course part also get rendered and that the compiler doesn't produce any errors.

 The result might look like the following: